NCSC-NL/citrix-2025/disk-image-checks/README.md

 ## Creating Citrix Netscaler disk images
 Before you can run the checker you must first create disk images of your netscaler appliance(s).

+### Non VPX/SDX/MPX disk images
+You can use native disk exports/memory snapshots from Hyper-V, Proxmox, VMware solutions.
+However you can still use the method described in the next section to create an image.

+### VPX/SDX/MPX disk images
 A Citrix NetScaler exposes two important block devices which can imaged for offline forensic analysis.
 These block device files can be found at the following paths:
 * `/dev/md0`: The disk that holds the root (`/`) directory.
 This is a RAM disk
 * `/dev/da0`: The disk that holds the `/var` and `/flash` directories.
 This is a persistent disk.